 Three Southern Illinois Residents Charged With Methamphetamine Conspiracy

-On December 3, 2013, George G. Oliver, 55, of Makanda, Toni J. Johnson, 32, and Sommer C. Koons, 30, both of Murphysboro, were charged by superseding indictment with conspiracy to manufacture methamphetamine, the United States Attorney for the Southern District of Illinois, Stephen R. Wigginton, announced today.
+Three southern Illinois residents were indicted on July 9, 2013, in an indictment, charging conspiracy to manufacture methamphetamine, the United States Attorney for the Southern District of Illinois, Stephen R. Wigginton, announced today.

-The ongoing investigation is being conducted by the Jackson County Sheriff’s Office, Union County Sheriff’s Office, Murphysboro Police Department and Drug Enforcement Administration.
-The Illinois State Police Methamphetamine Response Team and Union County State’s Attorney’s Office assisted in the investigation.
+The ongoing investigation is being conducted by the Jackson County Sheriff’s Office, Perry County Sheriff’s Office, Perry County Drug Task Force, Murphysboro Police Department, DuQuoin Police Department, Pinckneyville Police Department, Illinois State Police Methamphetamine Response Team, and Drug Enforcement Administration.
+The Perry County States Attorney’s Office also assisted in the investigation.

-The case is assigned to Assistant United States Attorney Amanda A. Robertson for prosecution.
+The case is being prosecuted by Assistant United States Attorney Amanda A. Robertson.